AzureAD/microsoft-authentication-library-for-js/1-Authentication/1-sign-in-angular/AppCreationScripts/README_STEPS.md

 ## Overview

-This sample demonstrates a Angular SPA that authenticates users against Azure AD CIAM.
+This sample demonstrates a Angular SPA that authenticates users against Azure AD.

 > :information_source: To learn how to integrate a JavaScript Angular application with Azure AD,consider going through the recorded session: [Deep dive on using MSAL.js to integrate Angular single-page applications with Azure Active Directory](https://www.youtube.com/watch?v=EJey9KP1dZA)

 ## Scenario

-1. The client Angular SPA uses the  to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) from **Azure AD CIAM**.
+1. The client Angular SPA uses the  to sign-in a user and obtain a JWT [ID Token](https://aka.ms/id-tokens) from **Azure AD**.
-1. The **ID Token** proves that the user has successfully authenticated against **Azure AD CIAM**.
+1. The **ID Token** proves that the user has successfully authenticated against CIAM.

 ![Scenario Image](./ReadmeFiles/topology.png)